On the weight lifting property for localizations of triangulated categories: Preliminaries

 2. $B_{[i,j]} \subset \cu_{[i,j+1]}$

-3. $w$ induces a weight structure on $\cu/\du$, i.e., the Karoubi-closures of $L(\cu_{w\le 0})$ and $L(\cu_{w\ge 0})$ give a weight structure for $\cu/\du$.
-Its heart is equivalent to $\kar_{\cu/\du}(\hw[S^{-1}]_{add})$, where $\hw[S^{-1}]_{add}$ is a certain additive localization of the category $\hw$ that was defined in \cite{bososn}. \end{pr} \begin{proof} All the assertions were proved in \cite{bososn}: see Proposition 2.1.3(1), Remark 2.1.4(1), and Theorem 4.2.2 of the paper, respectively. \end{proof}
+3. $w$ descends to $\cu'$, and the heart $\hw'$ is naturally equivalent to $\kar_{\cu'}(\hw[S^{-1}]_{add})$, where $\hw[S^{-1}]_{add}$ is a certain additive localization of the category $\hw$ by $S$ that was defined in \cite{bososn}. \end{pr} \begin{proof} All the assertions were proved in \cite{bososn}: see Proposition 2.1.3(1), Remark 2.1.4(1), and Theorem 4.2.2 of the paper, respectively. \end{proof}

-\begin{rema} If there is no ambiguity we will denote by $w$ the weight structure on $\cu/\du$ corresponging to a weight structure $w$ on $\cu$. \end{rema}